unosquare/passcore/README.md

 ## Create your own provider

-If you wish to create your owen provider, you need use our interface and common classes.
+If you wish to create your own provider, you need use our interface and common classes.
 You can use the following nuget to install them:

 [![NuGet version](https://badge.fury.io/nu/Unosquare.PassCore.Common.svg)](https://badge.fury.io/nu/Unosquare.PassCore.Common)